PatrickPT/patrickpt.github.io/content/posts/latent_diffusion_models/latent_diffusion_models.md

 #What are Latent Diffusion Models?
 You may ask "What is the intuition behind latent diffusion models?"
 Let's break it down with a short example to make it clear:
-You are a painter hired by Vatican with the task to repaint the fresco at the ceiling of [sixtinian chapel] (https://de.wikipedia.org/wiki/Sixtinische_Kapelle#/media/Datei:CAPPELLA_SISTINA_Ceiling.jpg).
+You are a painter hired by Vatican with the task to repaint the fresco at the ceiling of [sixtinian chapel](https://de.wikipedia.org/wiki/Sixtinische_Kapelle#/media/Datei:CAPPELLA_SISTINA_Ceiling.jpg).

 The requirement is to recreate the fresco with pictures of cats.
 Most likely you will be overwhelmed with that task and immediately think of structuring your work into smaller chunks.
 You want to start with one dedicated part of the whole fresco, for example the creation of Adam.
 You will put some effort in it, first paint the background of that chunk of the painting.
 Then you may outline the structures you want to paint, then you start with one object like the arm of Adam,  and then focus on the hand.
 Finally you are happy with the scene, decide to finish it and tackle the next part.
 Still later you may change things after you decided that it fits better with the overall fresco.